CCSS (Common Configuration Scoring System) is a set of measures used to determine the severity of the rule.

 }

-• If a bucket policy is defined as an aws_s3_bucket_policy, ensure the JSON document in the policy field does NOT contain BOTH an invalid principal, an invalid action, and an invalid effect, as listed above.
+policy field does NOT contain BOTH an invalid principal, an invalid action, and an invalid effect, as listed above.# Compliant bucket policy

 data "aws_iam_policy_document" "example" {